Skip to Main Content

 Who is required to use the Screening Tools?

-Managed Care Plans (MCPs) and Mental Health Plans (MHPs) are required to use the Screening Tools as outlined in APL 22-028 and BHIN 22-065.
-The Screening Tools are not required for use by mental health providers (or other community providers) when individuals contact them directly to seek mental health services.
-Mental health providers who are contacted directly by members seeking mental health services may begin the assessment process and provide services during the assessment period without using the Screening Tools, consistent with the No Wrong Door for Mental Health Services Policy described in APL 22-005 and BHIN 22-011.
+Managed Care Plans (MCPs) and Behavioral Health Plans (BHPs) are required to use the Screening Tools as outlined in APL 25-010 and BHIN 25-020 .
+The Screening Tools are not required for use by mental health providers (or other community practitioners) when individuals contact them directly to seek mental health services.

-Are MCPs and MHPs required to use the Screening Tools with everyone who contacts them for any purpose?
+Are Managed Care Plans (MCPs) and Behavioral Health Plans (BHPs) required to use the Screening Tools with everyone who contacts them for any purpose?

-No. Managed Care Plans (MCPs) and Mental Health Plans (MHPs) are only required to use the Screening Tools when individuals who are not currently receiving mental health services from either Medi-Cal mental health delivery system contact them to seek mental health services.
-The Screening Tools are not required for use with individuals who are currently receiving mental health services or individuals who contact the MCP or MHP for purposes other than to seek mental health services.
-Additionally, the Screening Tools do not replace MCP or MHP policies and procedures that address urgent or emergency care needs.
-If an individual is in crisis or experiencing a psychiatric emergency, the MCP or MHP should follow their emergency and crisis protocols.
+Additionally, the Screening Tools do not replace MCP or BHP policies and procedures that address urgent or emergency care needs.
+If an individual is in crisis or experiencing a psychiatric emergency, the MCP or BHP should follow their emergency and crisis protocols.

-(Updated July 2023) Are the Screening Tools required when individuals are referred by a provider to an MCP for NSMHS or an MHP for SMHS?
+Are the Screening Tools required when individuals are referred by a provider or practitioner to a Managed Care Plan (MCP) for non-specialty mental health services (NSMHS) or a Behavioral Health Plan (BHP) for specialty mental health services (SMHS)?[LK2]

-The Screening Tools are required for use when an individual who is not currently receiving mental health services contacts the Managed Care Plan (MCP)/Mental Health Plan (MHP) directly to seek services.
-If a provider (e.g., a primary care physician or school nurse) specifically refers an individual to an MCP for non-specialty mental health services or to an MHP for specialty mental health services based on an understanding of the individual’s needs, the MCP/MHP is not required to use the Screening Tools.
-MCPs/MHPs should follow existing protocols for provider referrals in these scenarios.
-For example, counties may have established referral pathways whereby schools or other service providers that have already conducted some level of screening send individuals who likely require specialty mental health services to the MHP, or MCPs may be contacted by individuals who have been referred by their provider specifically for Applied Behavior Analysis (ABA) services.
-If the referral already includes sufficient information about the individual’s needs, additional screening is not required.
+MCPs/BHPs should follow existing protocols for provider referrals in these scenarios.
+For example, counties may have established referral pathways whereby schools or other service providers that have already conducted some level of screening send individuals who likely require SMHS to the BHP, or MCPs may be contacted by individuals who have been referred by their provider specifically for individual psychotherapy services.
+If the referral already includes sufficient information about the individual's needs, additional screening is not required.

 No. DHCS does not require use of the Screening and Transition of Care Tools with individuals who are not enrolled in Medi-Cal.